ivan-makarenkov/sphinxcontrib-versioning/docs/settings.rst

 .. option:: -l <file>, --local-conf <file>

-    Path to conf.py for SCVersioning to read its config from.
+    Path to conf.py for sphinx-versions  to read its config from.
 Does not affect conf.py loaded by sphinx-build.

-    If not specified the default behavior is to have SCVersioning look for a conf.py file in any :option:`REL_SOURCE` directory within the current working directory.
+    If not specified the default behavior is to have sphinx-versions look for a conf.py file in any :option:`REL_SOURCE` directory within the current working directory.
 Stops at the first conf.py found if any.

 .. option:: -L, --no-local-conf

-    Disables searching for or loading a local conf.py for SCVersioning settings.
+    Disables searching for or loading a local conf.py for sphinx-versions settings.
 Does not affect conf.py loaded by sphinx-build.

 .. option:: -N, --no-colors